andydunstall/piko/docs/server/server.md

 drop the connection to the upstream endpoint once its token expires.

-By default Piko will not verify the `aud` (audience) or `iss` (issuer) claims, though you can enable these checks with `auth.audience` and `auth.issuer` respectively.
+By default Piko will not verify the `aud` (audience) or `iss` (issuer) claims, though you can enable these checks with `upstream.auth.audience` and `upstream.auth.issuer` respectively.

 You may also include Piko specific fields in your JWT.
 Piko supports the `piko.endpoints` claim which contains an array of endpoint IDs the token is